intersystems-ru/WebTerminal/readme.md

 # Caché Web Terminal

+# THIS PROJECT IS MOVED TO [INTERSYSTEMS COMMUNITY REPOSITORY](https://github.com/intersystems-community/webterminal) AND IS NO LONGER MAINTAINED HERE.
+THIS REPOSITORY IS LEFT FOR COMPATIBILITY PURPOSES ONLY.

 Web-based Caché terminal for InterSystems products.
 Access your database from everywhere!

 + Visit the [project's page](http://intersystems-ru.github.io/webterminal) for more details.